-Sonja van Kerkhoff
+Sonja van Kerkhoff 1989 - 98

-part two
+part two nederlandse versie

-Of Dutch and New Zealand heritage, I grew up on a dairy farm (1960) in Taranaki, Aotearoa / New Zealand.
+Of Dutch and New Zealand heritage (born 1960), I grew up on a dairy farm in Taranaki, Aotearoa / New Zealand.
 I left school to work in an abattoir (The Patea Freezing Works).
 I had to overcome the prejudices of my working class background and an unhappy childhood before I was brave enough to try art school.
 I was lucky.
 I am sure that this background was the main reason why I could never accept Abstract Expressionism as a way of working.
 My work has always been consciously informed by issues in the world around.

 The cavity of the chest